brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 };
 ```

-... andd that struct can be constructed from anything that matches the concept:
+... and that struct can be constructed from anything that matches the concept:

 ```cpp
 template <Drawable T>